 It is finally here.
 The box that I already ordered in 2018 took almost two years to arrive.
 It was also pricey - 150 euros - so I'm glad I can hold it in my hands.
 But the band has been working on it for more than two years.
 The idea originated almost 10 years ago and was supposed to be released in 2012.
 Later, that became 2015, then 2018, 2019 and finally 2020.

 ‘Laibach Revisited’ is an elaborate addition to the first Laibach record from 1985, and consists of 3 CDs, two booklets and a pin in a box, all beautifully designed in a memorable Laibach style.
-In the early years of the group, Laibach was an absolute sensation in Slovenia, then still a republic of Yugoslavia.
+In the early years of the band, Laibach was an absolute sensation in Slovenia, then still a republic of Yugoslavia.
 The name referred to Ljubljana, the capital of Slovenia, but in German.

-Laibach’s first performance - along with an exhibition, a film screening, and three other bands - in their hometown of Trbolvje was banned as soon as the group posted gloomy posters in the city.
+Laibach’s first performance – along with an exhibition, a film screening, and two other bands – in their hometown of Trbolvje was banned as soon as the group posted gloomy posters in the city.
 The application for the concert was not formulated correctly, the authorities argued.
-The group would later claim that the performance was a test of the Slovenes’ positive awareness - as there had been a few government tests before - and that the performance was intended to be banned.
+The group would later claim that the performance was a test of the Slovenes’ positive awareness – as there had been a few government tests before – and that the performance was intended to be banned.